-- Missing or Runaway child on the Street
+- Missing or runaway children on the streets

 - Child begging on the street

-- Everyday, they struggle for survival, for food, water, clothing, shelter, medicine and protection.
-Hunger drives them consistently move from one place to another in search of food.
+- Everyday, they struggle for survival, food, water, clothing, shelter, medicine and protection.
+With hunger driving them, they consistently move from one place to another in search of food

-- The struggle of survival compels them to start earning at early age.
-They are engage in occupation such as rag-picking, street vending, working as domestic helps, begging etc. They are often exloited by employers and the police which makes them an extremly vulnerable group.
-The risk of falling in the hands of criminals and getting engage in crimes are common.
+- The struggle of survival compels them to start earning money at an early age.
+They are engaged in occupation such as rag-picking, street vending, working as domestic helps, begging etc. They are often exploited by employers and the police which makes them an extremely vulnerable group.
+The risk of falling in the hands of criminals and becoming engaged in crimes is common

-- Many Children in Street Situation are out-of-school and spend most of their time working in inhuman environments.
+- Many children in street situations are out-of-school and spend most of their time working in inhumane environments

-- The children are often descibe as ‘hidden’ or ‘invisible’ due to lack of identity, recognition or social status that can make them count.
+- The children are often described as ‘hidden’ or ‘invisible’ due to lack of identity, recognition or social status that can make them count

-- All Children in Street Situations are extremly vulenerable to crimes of sexual abuse and violence committed against them.
+- All children in street situations are extremely vulnerable to crimes of sexual abuse and violence